Morphotech/plato/slate/source/includes/quick_start.md

 Plato requires a Postgres database to work with; we recommend configuring it via Docker, but you can also use any external database already available on your project.
-Plato is currently developed with Postgres version 9.6.3, and has been successfully used with Postgres up to version 12.11.
+Plato is currently developed with Postgres version 9.6.3, and has been successfully used with Postgres up to version 17.5.
 The database contains a single table called *Template* where all templates are stored.
 The *Alembic* table can be ignored, since it is used for migrations.

 You can directly copy the accompanying docker-compose configuration to your project, but make sure to fill in the missing variables:

 * S3_BUCKET: The name of the bucket on S3 to be used
-* S3_TEMPLATE_DIR: The base directory for Plato templates on the S3 bucket.
+* TEMPLATE_DIRECTORY_NAME: The base directory for Plato templates on the S3 bucket.
 The full path to the folder is required if it is not in the base directory.
 Per our previous example, this value would be "plato".
+* STORAGE_TYPE: The storage type to be used by Plato.
+Currently, only "s3" or "disk" are supported.
+* POSTGRES_VER: The Postgres version to be used by Plato.
 * Database credentials (USER, PASSWORD, DB)

 You should not change the values for the DATA_DIR and TEMPLATE_DIRECTORY variables.
 All others can be changed and adapted to fit accordingly to your project's configuration.
 Also note that a volume for AWS credentials is created, so you have to indicate where the credentials are in the running environment.

-You can now run both docker containers and the Plato API swagger will be available on http://localhost:3000/apidocs.
+You can now run both docker containers and the Plato API swagger will be available on http://localhost/docs.
-3000 is the default port defined on the docker-compose file, but it can be changed for anything else.
+8000 is the default port defined on the docker-compose file, but it can be changed for anything else.

 ### Add Templates to Plato